R-290: Propane as a refrigerant

 R-290 is valued as a high-performing, energy-saving refrigerant due to its high energy efficiency and excellent thermodynamic and refrigeration properties, which are comparable to R-22, a formerly widely used refrigerant.
 It is not ozone-depleting and its low GWP (global warming potential) value of 3 means it has a very low greenhouse effect.
 Consequently, this makes the liquefied gas an environmentally friendly alternative solution that can circumvent future use restrictions and bans on fluorinated refrigerants (F-gases) in quite a few applications.

 Propane does have one problem as a refrigerant: It is highly flammable.
+It is classified in safety group A3 (DIN EN 378-1).
 Its use is thus subject to special safety requirements.
 In addition, it can form explosive mixtures when mixed with air, but propane is very unlikely to escape into the air if proper safety precautions are taken.

 R-290: an alternative to F-gases

 The phase-down required by the current EU F-Gas Regulation and the associated use restrictions and bans have already caused a noticeable shortage of many common high-GWP refrigerants.
 This has drastically increased prices.
 Obviously, these developments pave the way for less climate-damaging solutions in refrigeration and air conditioning.
-The refrigerants of the future include natural refrigerants such as propane, butane and other hydrocarbons; ammonia; and carbon dioxide (CO₂ solutions).
+The refrigerants of the future include natural refrigerants such as propane (R-290), n-butane (R-600a) and other hydrocarbons; ammonia (R-717); and carbon dioxide (CO₂ / R-744).

-R-290 is a particularly suitable replacement for R-502 and R-22; it has very similar thermodynamic properties to R-22 and can basically be used wherever R-22 was previously used.
+R-290 is from a technical point of view a particularly suitable replacement for R-502 and R-22 or their derivatives; it has very similar thermodynamic properties to R-22 and can basically be used wherever R-22 was previously used.
 In many cases, only minor technical adjustments were required when converting from R-22 to propane.
+However, the safety requirements are increased:

 The use of R-290 or an R-290 retrofit in commercial refrigeration and air-conditioning equipment can be subsidized by the German Federal Ministry of the Environment.